starzel/Products.AutoRole/README.txt

 =============

 The plugin is configured by editing the **IP filter and roles** property on the plugin's Properties screen.
-Each line represent a mapping from IP network to roles.
+Each line represents a mapping from IP network to roles.
 The format is as follows:

 ``ip-address[/mask]: role[, role ...]``